truenas/middleware/docs/userguide/truenas_system.rst

 +----------------------+----------------------+-------------------------------------------------------------------------------------------------+

 To instead create an intermediate CA which is part of a certificate chain, click the "Create Intermediate CA" button.
-This screen adds one more option to the screen shown in Figure 5.9c:
+This screen adds one more option to the screen shown in :numref:`Figure %s: Creating an Internal CA <ca3>`:

 * **Signing Certificate Authority:** this drop-down menu is used to specify the root CA in the certificate chain.
 This CA must first be imported or created.